-Steroids induce keloid regression through many different mechanisms such as suppressing inflammation, constricting blood supply, inhibiting cell division, and reducing collagen production.
 Steroid injections may cause complications such as the formation of new blood vessels, pigmentary changes, thinning of the skin, subcutaneous fat or even underlying tendons or bone, or even skin necrosis and ulcerations.
 They may also cause problems elsewhere in the body such as acne flares or Cushing’s syndrome.

 The cost for steroid injections has also risen over the years, with a particularly pronounced jump after an orthopedic specialist was fined $100,000 after a patient developed complications after a steroid injection (for a non-keloid condition) that lead many doctors to avoid performing steroid injections for fear of being sued or hefty malpractice insurance premiums.
 Intralesional steroid injections for keloid treatments used to start from $50-100 years ago but the costs have increased a few times at least, now ranging from $150-200 up to a few hundred dollars or even more.

-Antimetabolites such as pyrimidine analogs can block collagen synthesis, reducing fibroblast activity.
+Antimetabolites such as pyrimidine analogues can block collagen synthesis, reducing fibroblast activity.
 The reduction in keloid volume (flattening, decrease in length and width), decrease in itching, and recurrence rate appeared to be comparable to steroids.
 However, side effects (such as pain, hyperpigmentation, and ulceration) were significantly more common.

 Water-soluble glycopeptide antibiotics can induce apoptosis and reduce TGF-β1-induced collagen synthesis.
 Side effects include pain, superficial ulceration and crusting at injection sites, transient hyperpigmentation, and dermal atrophy.